regolith-linux/regolith-sway/README.md

 # Sway build for Regolith 2.1
+> **Note**: This repository is no longer maintained and the sway based wayland session for Regoliith is available officially since Regolith 3.1

 Build system for sway and regolith related tools.
 Apps provided (make sure you do not install these via Ubuntu's package repos):

 ## Core: